 The main causes are:

-- training too hard in one (or a few) specific discipline(s)
+- Training with intensity in one (or a few) specific discipline(s).

 Poor joint mobility can cause pain, discomfort and muscle stiffness, restrict movement, increase susceptibility to injury and lead to fatigue, compromised joint health and poor posture.

 Moving smoothly through the poses circulates synovial fluid to the joints which allows the bones to glide over each other without friction.
 This fluid also delivers nutrients and oxygen to the cartilage, which unlike other body tissue, does not have its own blood supply.

 The style of workout improves cardiorespiratory fitness – not to the level of interval training or even steady state cardio but to a significant degree.
 As you raise your heart rate, your VO2 max – how efficiently oxygen enters your lungs, moves into your bloodstream, and is used by your muscles – increases.
 Unlike slower forms of yoga, in which the focus is on increasing flexibility and promoting relaxation, this type of yoga increases the fitness of your heart, lungs and blood vessels, whilst boosting your metabolism and improving body composition.